 A few years ago, there was no such thing as shock proof, waterproof and dust proof cameras.
 Now, they seem all too common with most major manufacturers having at least one camera that fits into that class.
 Keep in mind though there are always limitations, just because you have a snorkel doesn’t mean you should take your car up to the windscreen in water (well some of us don’t anyway).
 Apply that same logic to cameras.
 Some cameras are only “weather proof” as opposed to “water proof” which essentially means they can take a good splash of rain, but will not survive the pressure of water if they are submerged, there’s a big difference, and a costly one if you get it wrong.

 While looking after your gear properly would rule out the need to have any sort of “proofing” on your camera, accidents do happen and they certainly come in handy.
 Having a waterproof camera can also be pretty fun to have around a water crossing.

 Have a look for rubber seals around the camera.
 Pay particular attention to where the memory card and battery is inserted, and also where the lens separates from the camera body if it has that option.
 Some cameras won’t have this option at all.

 A good quality bag or case goes a long way; dust can work its way into anywhere.
 If the bag has a rain cover, throw it on while it’s sitting in your car, the more you can do to keep dust away from the internal area, the better.

-If your camera is waterproof and you use it around salt, always wash it under fresh water and dry it after use.
+If your camera is waterproof and you use it around salt, always wash it under fresh water.
+Then dry it after use.

 If you get mud on your camera, I recommend letting it dry first when possible and brushing if off with a brush.
 Don’t wipe it off and work the wet mud into the nooks and crannies.

 Avoid sand like the plague!
-There is nothing worse then listening to sand grind around your lens if you get it in the zoom mechanisms and can often mean needing a professional repair job.
+There is nothing worse than listening to sand grind around your lens.
+If you do get it in the zoom mechanisms and can often mean needing a professional repair job.